Richard Pendlebury MBE (Founder and Patron)

 Glenn is a former soldier and police officer.
 He is currently a support Worker with Emmaus Bristol.
 He is married with a daughter at university.
 He has a passion for football and supports Bristol City.

-Richard is a Probation Officer based in Bristol.
-Prior to that he worked in the homelessness sector.
+Richard is the Service Manager for a hostel for the homeless in Bristol.
+Prior to that he worked for the National Probation Service.
 He is married with two children.
 During his leisure time Richard plays guitar and exercises his creative muscles writing and recording music.

-James is the Chief Operating Officer for a large NHS Trust running several hospitals in the city centre of Bristol.
-James plays the trumpet in a Bristol based street band, is a keen cyclist and is married with a young daughter, all of which keep him fully occupied.
+James is the Chief Executive for an NHS Trust running hospital and community services.
+James plays the trumpet in a street band, is a keen cyclist and is married with a young daughter, all of which keep him fully occupied.

 David began working with Changing Tunes in 2004 in Guys Marsh, and has been an ambassador for several years.
 He graduated from the University of the West of England in 2013 after completing a PGCE course, and now works as a teacher with Serenity House (a community-based drug and alcohol addiction recovery centre in Bristol).
 David joined the Changing Tunes board of trustees in 2014.